NORTH ROAD, MILLBURNGATE AND FRAMWELLGATE

 Three Horse Shoes at 64 Framwellgate, next to the railway viaduct on Framwellgate Peth, north west of the junction to Sidegate

-Mustard was originally ground in 1720 and there was at one time [3] power driven mills in Durham, namely:
+Mustard was originally ground in Durham in 1720 and in 1879 it was reported that there was at one time 3 power driven mills in Durham [75], namely:

 -